 In the end, it was a reporter who spotted the critical clue: the suppleness of the disembodied hands reminded him of masseurs at the Turkish baths he’d occasioned.
 His investigation quickly uncovered that one such “rubber,” William Guldensuppe, hadn’t been to work in more than a week.
 Following the lead to Guldensuppe’s apartment, the reporter found Augusta Nack, the missing masseur’s landlady and lover.

 Nack, though, was married to and estranged from another man.
 Herman Nack, her erstwhile husband, was arrested based only on the presumption that he was a jealous cuckold.
 But in reality Herman was a slow-witted drunkard who’d long been separated from his wife, and he wasn’t jealous of her, he was completely terrified of her.
-Augusta, meanwhile, had a ticket on the next steamer out of the country and, it was discovered, an apartment full of weapons (including a boiling tub, which just sounds unwholesome).
-The police had gone after the wrong Nack.
+Augusta, meanwhile, had a ticket on the next steamer out of the country and an apartment full of weapons (including a boiling tub, which just sounds unwholesome).
+The police had the wrong Nack.

 Thorn and Nack made a terrifying duo.
 Thorn’s was a purely physical menace—the guy who led police to him asked to be arrested as well, so that the ill-tempered Thorn wouldn’t beat him to death for being a snitch.
 Nack, in contrast, was Mask of Sanity-level scary, like kids should have been wearing her as a Halloween mask: amoral, intelligent, narcissistic, manipulative…am I describing her or just reading the DSM-IV psychopathy checklist?
 So ensorceled were Nack’s cellmates that they waited on her and performed daily chores she set out for them.
 She lied so audaciously and routinely as to beggar belief, presenting to the press and public a series of ever-changing but always self-exonerating fictions (at least one interviewer saw through that charade, remarking that “…Nack knows nothing whatsoever about love.
 That is to say, of the love which means self-abnegation.
 She loves herself.”).
 Nack once tried to convince Thorn—ostensibly her lover—to enter a suicide pact, in the hopes he’d kill himself first and thereby remove the only potential obstacle to her acquittal.
 Demonstrating just how meant for each other they were, Thorn begged off, but only out of spite: he didn’t want to save the state the expense of killing him.